 Sometimes you have to play around a bit with the options the airline gives you to find what makes sense.
 Case in point: I actually booked this trip on TAP airlines as a “multi-city” ticket, instead of a “stopover” ticket.
 Why?
 Because there’s a direct flight from Lisbon to Chicago, but there isn’t one from Porto to Chicago.
 So when I tried to book from Milan to Chicago with a “stopover” in Porto, it offered me a direct flight to Porto, then two more flights to get home (Porto to Lisbon to Chicago), which entirely defeats the purpose!
 A layover bonus doesn’t count as a less-wasteful trip if you add an extra flight to do it.
 But I was able to book a multi-city ticket for the same price as a stopover, with a more direct route (flying from Milan to Porto, then two days later from Lisbon to Chicago).

 Domestic flights in Portugal make absolutely no sense: The trains work wonderfully and nothing is very far away, anyway.
 To connect Porto and Lisbon, I took a 3-hour train ride on the morning of my trans-Atlantic flights.
 I paid €26 for a first-class train ticket, which made it a very comfortable trip.
 Here’s the official site for booking Portuguese trains.
-If you book 8 days in advance, they cost less than half-price.
-And here’s more info about other kinds of discounts offered on train tickets in Portugal.
+(But instead, I usually use Omio for train tickets in Europe (and beyond), because it simplifies a lot of things – pay in your own currency, no translation issues, and real customer service if you need it.)
+If you book at least 8 days in advance, tickets cost less than half the price.

 Lots of other airlines offer these stopover or layover deals – including Finnair, Ethiopian, Emirates, Icelandair, and Air Canada.
 Some articles (like this one, which also lists more stopover airlines) claim that “stopover” is the term for an extended layover spent outside the airport.
 But I think it’s also just British for a layover.
 Let me know if you have the answer to this.
 (UK people?)